Close Button

 How do you decide what topics to write about?

-Ghosts of DFW Music History series.
-When it comes to historical topics, I usually aim for subjects that haven't gotten a lot of exposure or attention before, or at least aim to come at them from a more unique or different angle.
-A lot of my inspiration comes from items I stumble across inside antique stores.
+I have interests in photography, cooking, and local history, so my blog posts typically fall into at least one of those categories.
+I especially lean toward topics that allow me to combine one or more of these interests together, such as the ongoing series covering early Dallas photographers and the Ghosts of DFW Music History series.
+When it comes to historical topics, I usually aim for subjects that haven't gotten a lot of exposure or attention before, or I at least try to come at them from a more unique angle.
+A lot of my inspiration comes from items I stumble across inside antique stores, estate sales, or via online auctions.

 Have you ever worked in journalism?

-my earlier interviews).
+I've never done any actual journalistic work other than what's presented on the blog (or, perhaps, my earlier interviews).
 I was a sociology major in college and graduated with a Bachelor of Arts before going on to make absolutely no use of the degree in the job market.

 Have you considered publishing anything in physical form?

-Ghosts of DFW Music History blog series in a print volume, and I'm working on a longer term project which will hopefully yield a book about early Dallas photographers and photography studios.
+Yes, actually.
+I hope to eventually publish the completed Ghosts of DFW Music History blog series in a print volume, and I'm working on a longer term project which will hopefully yield a book about early Dallas photographers and photography studios.
 I've also toyed with the idea of a book presenting vignettes of Dallas history in short, byte-sized chapters.
 These are of course fairly long-term goals that won't be realized right away.

 Is there a set or specific schedule governing posts on the blog?